 All absences need to be explained in one of the following ways:

-- 1. Notify the school via the school app and the relevant form (see page 19 for simple instructions on downloading our school app onto your mobile phone). - 2.
-Phone the school. - 3.
-Return the SMS text message. - 4.
-Provide a note from parents to the Connect teacher stating first and last name, Connect class, days absent and the reason for the absence.
+- 1. Phone the school.

+- 2. Return the SMS text message.

+- 3. Provide a note from parents to the Connect teacher stating first and last name, Connect class, days absent and the reason for the absence.